juandarr/dotfiles/README.md

 settings.
 To get the custom theme (`catpuccin` is my current choice), run the `bash` file in `.config/alacritty/get_addons.sh`.
 If needed, give execution to such file with `sudo chmod +x file_path`.

+### Tmux
+Install Tmux for your particular distro.
+As of 02/19/2023 I am using Fedora, so installing Tmux is as easy as `sudo dnf install tmux`.
+Once Tmux has been installed, the configuration file imported from this repo (located at the user root) will define keymaps, status lines, themes and more.